HowardZHY/TooManyItems/README.md

 "Copyright 2011-2014 Marglyph.
 Free for personal or educational use only.
 Do not redistribute TooManyItems, including in mod packs, and do not use TooManyItems\' source code or graphics in your own mods."

-The sources here is for personal or educational use only, as the Copyright is still belongs to Marglyph without further disagreement.
+The resources here is for personal or educational use only, as the Copyright is still belongs to Marglyph without further disagreement.

  @RedCDev